 Once you've determined whether your update is a minor or patch update, it's a good idea to read the release notes.
 These will provide a high-level overview of the changes that have gone into the new version.
 With this knowledge in hand you're ready to begin the actual mechanics of the update process.
 There are several different methods of updating your site outlined below.
 While I would recommend being familiar with all of the methods, they accomplish the same thing.

-drush archive-dump from within your Drupal site will generate a SQL file with your database backup and a tarball containing your entire codebase along with the files directories.
+drush archive-dump from within your Drupal 8.3 and lower site will generate a SQL file with your database backup and a tarball containing your entire codebase along with the files directories.

 Method #1: Standard update procedure